 - Repetitive washing of body or hands, lengthy cleaning rituals

 - Repetitive thoughts about harming loved ones, without a desire to act

 - Repetitive prayers or religious actions, preoccupation with being immoral or blasphemous

 - Checking and re-checking, such as to be certain that doors and windows are locked, and oven, lights or other appliances are off

-- Distress about lack of order, organization, or symmetry
+- Distress about lack of symmetry or organization

-- Preoccupation with counting, magic numbers, specific colors, or sequences of movement and action
+- Preoccupation with counting, magic numbers, specific colors or sequences of movement

-- Other obsessions or repeated behaviors that lead to severe anxiety or interfere with everyday life
+- Other obsessions or compulsions that lead to severe anxiety or disrupt daily life